awardyn/1D-cellular-automata/README.md

-# Application used to display 1D cellular automata with given LUT (look up table)
+# Application dedicated to display 1D cellular automata with given LUT (look up table)

 ## Instruction how to use it